-2007: LB 367 created the Property Tax Credit Act, which provides direct local property tax relief to all taxable real property owners in the form of a tax credit that is displayed on the tax statement.
+2007: LB 367 created the Property Tax Credit Act, codified in Neb.
+Rev. Stat. § 77-4209, which provides direct local property tax relief to all taxable real property owners in the form of a tax credit that is displayed on the tax statement.
 The real property tax credit is based upon the valuation of each parcel of real property compared to the valuation of all real property in the state.
 The total amount of credit available for statewide distribution is \$105 million for year 2007 and \$115 million for year 2008.
 The credit, for year 2007, provided \$83.22 in property tax relief for every \$100,000 in taxable value.
 Meaning, for every \$100,000 in taxable value, the state pays the local taxing subdivisions \$83.22 that otherwise would have been collected from the taxpayer.